China’s Belt and Road Initiative

 Bangladesh-China-India-Myanmar Economic Corridor (BCIM)

 The BCIM corridor seeks to improve connectivity and economic integration between South Asia and Southeast Asia.
 This corridor includes infrastructure projects such as highways, railways, and energy pipelines, aiming to boost trade and investment between the participating countries.
+However, due to the strong reservations from India this project is unlikely to take off.

 African Projects